fabricated-world/website/posts/FCSCAHoleLittleHoles.md

 https://github.com/digitaltrails/punchedcardreader

 once all the cards have been decoded, we get what amounts to a computer program we do a quick historical search and discover that 70 years ago, when the machine in question was released, two programming languages dominated the market: **cobolte** and **fortran** we also notice that in the program we've just decoded there are comments and that they all start with a "!" based on this information, we can conclude that the language of the mysterious program is **fortran**.

-the second part of the challenge, in addition to decoding, was to put the program back in order. it's based on **4** loops, equivalent to our for loop, and uses the variable i as an index. we can therefore classify the instructions into two categories: those that use i in their syntax and the others. in the lines that don't use i, you'll find a number of set-up lines used to declare variables or to include a set of data, so at the top you'll also see 3 instructions that will end the program - an equivalent of what would be a printe("") in python, an instruction that would be the equivalent of return 0 in C, and finally an instruction that tells the compiler that the program is finished.
+the second part of the challenge, in addition to decoding, was to put the program back in order. it's based on **4** loops, equivalent to our for loop, and uses the variable i as an index. we can therefore classify the instructions into two categories: those that use i in their syntax and the others. in the lines that don't use i, you'll find a number of set-up lines used to declare variables or to include a set of data, so at the top you'll also see 3 instructions that will end the program - an equivalent of what would be a print("") in python, an instruction that would be the equivalent of return 0 in C, and finally an instruction that tells the compiler that the program is finished.
 Thanks to these deductions, we've reconstructed a good part of the program, leaving the body of the program to be rebuilt.
 I assumed that the loops were not nested, so I put the instructions in the following order, using abbreviations in the following section:

 SSS = S1
 SS = SSS